flaxandteal/flaxandteal-website/content/pages/team.md

 [Kanika](https://www.linkedin.com/in/kanika-miglani-538a06137/) joined us to add to our machine learning and data science analytics skill-sets.
 Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data analyst with a background in Python and R.

+### Sharon Ingram

+[Sharon](https://www.linkedin.com/in/sharoningram/) joins our team as an experienced cloud engineer and certified Azure Solutions Architect and DevOps Expert.
+She has over 10 years experience within this role and adds to our cloud engineering and computational skill-sets!

 ### Vishak Pillai | Data Engineer

 [Vishak](https://www.linkedin.com/in/vishakhp/) joined our team in 2022 as a experienced mathematician, statistician and data engineer!
 Vishak has a background in statistical modelling and machine learning, and experience with Python and C++.